WPChill/strong-testimonials/readme.txt

 == Upgrade Notice ==

+= 1.9.3 =
+Added a guide to help new users.

 = 1.9 =
 The widget now has the same features as the cycle shortcode, and the cycle process has been made more compatible with other plugins and themes.